 AFFFILIATE DISCLOSURE: In order for me to support my blogging and social media activities, I may receive monetary compensation for links to products from this post.
 However, I only recommend products that I personally love and use myself!.

 During the wintertime, dry skin is a problem for pretty much everyone out there, but it can be even worse for those working in jobs where they are washing their hands frequently.
 If you are dealing with dry, cracked skin, then you are likely feeling the pain of trying to heal during the wintertime!
-Both the Hippy Hubby and I have worked in the service industry, having to wash our hands frequently, doing the dishes with harsh soaps several times a shift, and cleaning with harsh cleaners every day.
-All this wear and tear was taking a toll on the Hippy Hubby’s hands, so I decided to make him a body butter, but I took it a step further and infused it with skin healing herbs to help heal his hands, while deeply moisturizing his skin.
-It turns out, this herbal infused body butter works so well, we both use it for all our skin healing needs now.
+I have worked in the service industry in the past, having to wash my hands frequently, doing the dishes with harsh soaps several times a shift, and cleaning with harsh cleaners every day.
+All this wear and tear takes a toll on the hands.
+Wanting to make

 Body butters are better at moisturizing than lotions